 Launching the Run

 Once you’ve selected your tests, the “Create Run” button shows the total count of selected tests (e.g., “Create Run (46)”).
 Click it to start execution.
 Tests are queued immediately and begin running in parallel based on your available workers.
+If you selected run configs, Supatest expands execution into a matrix:- selected test cases

 - selected run configs